gubellom/gubellom.github.io/presentation.md

   <div style="flex: 2; margin-left: 20px;">
     <p>

-I am a postdoctoral research fellow at the <a href="https://www.esri.ie/people/michele-gubello">Economic and Social Research Institute, Dublin</a>, a Visiting Research Fellow at Trinity College Dublin and a member of the <a href="https://euromod-web.jrc.ec.europa.eu/overview/country-by-country/detail?id=10">Irish EUROMOD Team</a>.
+I am a postdoctoral research fellow at the Economic and Social Research Institute (Dublin), a Visiting Research Fellow at Trinity College Dublin and a member of the Irish EUROMOD Team.
 In 2025, I was also an external lecturer in Public Economics at Maynooth University. <!--<br>
 <br> -->
 </p>
   </div>